 Housing managers or officers help to facilitate successful tenancies by supporting tenants in local authority and housing association properties

-As a housing manager or housing officer, you'll manage housing and related services on behalf of housing associations, local authorities, charities and private sector organisations.
+You'll manage housing and related services on behalf of housing associations, local authorities, charities and private sector organisations.
 Your role will involve managing a designated patch of housing and keeping in regular contact with tenants, looking after rental income and dealing with repairs and neighbour nuisance issues.

 It's common practice to work with specific clients, such as homeless people, minority groups or people with disabilities.
 You may have line management responsibility for a team of housing officers, rent arrears staff and tenancy support officers, and participation in more strategic projects.